agriculture-vlab/agriculture-vlab/docs/design/common.md

 user-facing applications Jupyter Lab and the Interactive Visualisation.
 Moreover, both subsystems share a couple of Common Components.

-## Software Components Design – Common
+## Software components design – common

 The AVL Thematic Processing and AVL Exploitation subsystems share several common components.
 This section describes the components